Bam Knight: New York Jets (first stint)

 Knight signed with the New York Jets as an undrafted free agent on May 6, 2022.
-He made the Jets' initial 53-man roster on August 30, 2022.
-He was waived on September 5.
-He was re-signed to the practice squad the next day.
-He was promoted to the active roster on October 25.
+He made the Jets' initial 53-man roster on August 30.
+Knight was waived by New York on September 5.
+He was re-signed to the team's practice squad the next day.
+Knight was promoted to the active roster on October 25.
 Knight made his NFL debut on November 27 against the Chicago Bears, where he set a new franchise record with 103 yards from scrimmage in his debut, including 69 rushing yards.

-He was waived on August 28, 2023.
+Knight was waived by the Jets as part of final roster cuts on August 28, 2023.

 Detroit Lions

-On August 30, 2023, Knight was signed to the Detroit Lions practice squad.
-On September 19, 2023, Knight was signed to the active roster.
+On August 30, 2023, Knight was signed to the Detroit Lions' practice squad.
+On September 19, Knight was signed to the active roster.
 He was placed on injured reserve on October 14.

 On August 27, 2024, Knight was released by the Lions.

 New York Jets (second stint)

 On November 26, 2024, Knight was signed to the New York Jets' practice squad.